CircleCI-Archived/stefon/README.md

-# Dieter
+# Stefon

-Dieter [dee-ter] is a clojure interpretation of the ruby Sprockets library.
+Stefon [dee-ter] is a clojure interpretation of the ruby Sprockets library.

 ## Usage

-Dieter provides you with a ring middleware which will compile certain static assets.
+Stefon provides you with a ring middleware which will compile certain static assets.
 Currently it supports concatenating javascript and CSS files, compiling
 [LESS CSS](http://lesscss.org/),